xenify-io/litepaper/README.md

 ## ◽️ Native Token Reward Distribution

-Each cycle has a pool of accumulated native token rewards, which build up as burnBatch transactions are executed.
-These fees are distributed per cycle based on the number of locked XNF tokens a user has in the protocol (which includes unclaimed XNF and staked XNF), plus the number of XNF tokens earned from burning DXN or xYSL in that cycle.
+Each cycle, a reward pool accumulates native tokens, swelling with each transaction - be it swap or burn.
+Swap transactions add to the pool through swap fees, while burn transactions add through burn fees.
+These rewards are then allocated at the end of each cycle, reflecting the total number of XNF tokens a user has locked within the protocol, including both uncollected and staked tokens.
+Further adding to these rewards are the XNF tokens gained from burning DXN or xYSL and from swaps during the cycle.
+This reward structure highlights the benefits of active participation in the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)